daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 \medskip

-**2. Building the model, putting it together, examining it (weeks 3-5)**
+### 2. Building the model, putting it together, examining it (weeks 3-5)

 'What determines the price and quantities exchanged in an unregulated (or 'free') market?'
 'Do markets yield good outcomes?'

 These questions have been at the backbone of Economics for millennia, at least since Aristotle.

 Classical economists such as Adam Smith built-up ideas of how seemingly random and disorganized markets can yield predictable and efficient outcomes, at least under appropriate conditions.
-Neoclassical and modern economists (such as Alfred Marshall, David Ricardo, Leon Walras, and Paul Samuelson) have formalized these, building models involving of systems of demand and supply and general equilibrium, and have made the case for the efficiency and desirability of the free market outcomes, at least under specified conditions.
-(Much of this work has tried to specify more and more *general* conditions for this, requiring less and less stringent assumptions.)
+Neoclassical and modern economists (such as Alfred Marshall, David Ricardo, Leon Walras, and Paul Samuelson) have formalized these, building models involving of systems of demand and supply and general equilibrium, and have made the case for the efficiency and desirability of the free market outcomes, at least under specified conditions. ^[Much of this work has tried to specify more and more *general* conditions for this, requiring less and less stringent assumptions.]

 In the second (and largest) chunk of the course, we will learn some of the essential building blocks of this model, and how they are justified and put together to yield predictions for market outcomes and 'welfare'.
 In the process, we will get useful ideas and intuitions about the working of markets.

-- Demand curves: Individual and market demand (NS ch.
-3)
+\underline{Demand curves: Individual and market demand (NS ch.
+3)}

 We will learn how individual optimization implies a relationship between  the price of a good (and the consumer's income) and the amount a consumer chooses to purchase of that good; her individual *demand curve*.